 Symbolism, Imagery, Allegory

 In Act 4, Scene 3, Orlando spots a "green and gilded" she-snake wrapped around his treacherous brother Oliver's neck and ready to strike.
-Orlando's approach frightens the snake away, but then a hungry lioness springs on Oliver and tries to make a meal out of him!
+Orlando's approach frightens the snake away, but then a hungry lioness springs on Oliver and tries to make a meal out of him.
 (Yep.
 That's almost as random as the man-eating bear that comes out of nowhere and eats Antigonus in The Winter's Tale.)
-We know that Oliver has already betrayed his little brother by treating him like garbage after their father's death and now he's come to the forest to turn over Orlando to the evil Duke Frederick.
-Yet, despite all this, Orlando decides to save his brother's life from the hungry lion and is mortally wounded for his trouble.
+We know that Oliver has already betrayed his little brother by treating him like garbage after their father's death and has come to the forest to turn over Orlando to the evil Duke Frederick.
+Yet, despite all this, Orlando decides to save his brother's life from the hungry lion and is wounded for his trouble.
 Aww.

 "What's all this snake and lion business about?" you ask.